|Search this site|

 Contributions on English subjects submitted to The Modern Language Review or The Yearbook of English Studies (other than those for special numbers of the Yearbook) will be considered for both publications interchangeably.

-The issue for April 2013 is now available online here.
-Despatch of print issues begins 22 March 2013.
+The issue for October 2016 is now available online here.
+Despatch of print issues begins w/c 26 September 2016.

 The complete run of MLR (from 1905--) is now available at JSTOR to participating institutions.
 Access online here.